timescale/docs/timescaledb/tutorials/nfl-analytics/ingest-and-query.md

 multiple times per second during each play)

 <highlight type="important">
 These queries are examples of hyperfunctions.
-To access hyperfunctions, you need to have installed the  [Timescale toolkit][toolkit] before you begin.
+To access hyperfunctions, you need to have installed the  [Timescale toolkit](/how-to-guides/toolkit/) before you begin.
 </highlight>

 ### Number of yards run in game for passing plays, by player and game